whackengine/sdk/crates/verifier/todo/codegen.md

 ## External definitions

-Definitions accompanied by `[Whack::External]` meta-data are only verified, and not compiled.
+Definitions accompanied by `[whack_external]` meta-data are only verified, and not compiled.

 ## Vector Data Type